 Refunds due to the student will be paid within 30 days of the date of determination of withdrawal.

-Please refer to the catalog section titled "Federal Return of Title IV Funds Policy" (page 15) or see the Financial Aid department at the campus for further detail that may affect the return of federal funds.
+Please refer to the catalog section titled "Federal Return of Title IV Funds Policy for further detail that my affect the return of federal funds.